Updated November 21, 2017

 |Portability||Runs only on AWS||Runs wherever Kubernetes runs|

-In both Amazon ECS and Container Engine, a cluster is a logical grouping of virtual machine nodes.
+In both Amazon ECS and Kubernetes Engine, a cluster is a logical grouping of virtual machine nodes.
 In Amazon ECS, a cluster uses Amazon EC2 instances as nodes.
 To create a cluster, you simply provide a name for the cluster, and Amazon ECS creates the cluster.
 However, this cluster is empty by default.
 You must launch container instances into the cluster before your application can be launched.